HCC shares tank nearly 7 pc after quarterly earnings | Business

 HCC shares tank nearly 7 pc after quarterly earnings

 Shares of Hindustan Construction Company (HCC) on Friday tanked nearly 7 per cent after the company reported a consolidated net loss of Rs 406.26 crore for the quarter ended June 30, 2020.
-The stock declined 6.67 per cent to Rs 6.29 on the BSE.
+The stock closed 6.82 per cent lower at Rs 6.28 on the BSE.
+During the day, it tanked 8.60 per cent to Rs 6.16.

 The company had clocked a net profit of Rs 99.74 crore in the corresponding quarter of 2019-20, it said in a filing to the BSE.
 Its total income during the June 2020 quarter stood at Rs 1,689.82 crore, compared with Rs 2,815.21 crore in the year-ago quarter.